ItsRqtl/auto-fxtwitter/README.md

 - Install the extension at [Firefox Browser Add-ons](https://addons.mozilla.org/en-US/firefox/addon/autofxtwitter/).

-> [!NOTE]
-This extension is currently under review at Firefox Browser Add-ons, it will be published soon.

 - Load the extension manually:

     1. Download the latest release from [here](https://github.com/itsrqtl/auto-fxtwitter/releases).